-$$U_i = mx_i + gmx_j - cx_i \tag{2.1}$$
+$$U_i = mx_i + gmx_j - cx_i (3.1)$$

-where $x_i \in [0,1]$ denotes agent A_i 's investment (effort) decision: if the agent invests in the cooperative project (exerts effort), $x_i = 1$; if the agent does not invest (exerts no effort), $x_i = 0$.
-The variable m represents the value of the culture passed on from the "old" to the "young" generation, which in my definition includes institutions, values, norms, and other such cultural assets which affect the young generation's ability to succeed in the cooperative project.
+where $x_i \in \{0,1\}$ denotes agent A_i 's investment (effort) decision: if the agent invests in the cooperative project (exerts effort), $x_i = 1$; if the agent does not invest (exerts no effort), $x_i = 0$.
+The variable m represents the value of the culture passed on from the "old" to the "young" generation, which in my definition includes institutions, values, norms, and other such cultural assets (e.g. language) which affect the young generation's ability to succeed in the cooperative project.
 A higher value of m increases the returns from both agents' investments.
 The constant q may be positive or negative, depending on whether the society's cultural values and norms tend to generate positive or negative externalities.
-In much of the analysis that follows, the more interesting case will be the one where q is strictly positive, so that each agent benefits to some degree from the cooperative investment (effort) of the other agent.
+In much of the analysis that follows, I will focus on the more interesting case where q is strictly positive, so that each agent benefits to some degree from the cooperative investment (effort) of the other agent.
 It is this positive externality which will create the potential for some welfare-enhancing manipulation of information transmission, as will become clear below.
 Each agent incurs an effort cost c if he invests in the cooperative project.
-This may be interpreted literally as an effort cost (e.g. the effort of learning and internalizing social norms), but also as an opportunity cost (reflecting the attractiveness of other options, e.g. leisure, crime, learning and adopting different cultural values).
+This may be interpreted literally as an effort cost (e.g. the effort of learning and internalizing cultural norms), but also as an opportunity cost (reflecting the attractiveness of other options, e.g. leisure, crime, learning and adopting different cultural values).